lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 You can call the destriper and clean the map from 1/f noise.

 (N.B. the destriper needs in input an array containing the lengths of all 1/f baselines.
-For the moment, we consider for simplicity baselines of equal length.)
+For the sake of semplicity, we consider baselines of equal length).

 ```
+#Run the destriper

 baseline_len = repeat([baseline_length_s*fsamp_hz],Int64(total_time/baseline_length_s))

 (destr_map, a) = Sl.destripe(pix_idx, tod, num_of_pixels, baseline_len, comm)